 What tools and resources should someone use to find wine tours in Italy?

 The answer from all three wine tour guides was the same – the Internet, and most specifically, reading reviews on TripAdvisor.
 Often times the hotels work with trusted guides and the local tourism board and provide suggestions.
 (It’s best to try and reach out to the tourism board via email in advance.)
 This is particularly useful if you’re visiting smaller Italian wine regions that have limited tours.
-Valerie also suggested that if you frequently visit wine bars, wine shops or Italian restaurants in your hometown, you should ask the owners or managers if they have suggestions on wine tours or guides.
+Valerie also suggested that if you frequently visit wine bars, wine shops or Italian restaurants in your hometown, you should ask the owners or managers if they have suggestions for wine tasting in Italy (wine tours or guides).
 Many regularly visit Italian wine regions and may have local contacts they can recommend.

 Both Valerie and Anna made it a point to note that if you select a more customized tour, it is extremely important to pay attention to the communication you have with the guides during the planning process.
 Are they answering your questions?
 Are they providing ideas and suggestions such that you have an idea of what the day will look like?
 Are they trying to understand what exactly you’re looking for through your email exchanges.
 This may seem insignificant to some, but keep in mind that you are going to be spending at least eight hours with this person.
 When you meet them, you should feel like you are going to explore the area with a friend.
 If you don’t get a good feeling from emails and phone calls, perhaps you should search for a different guide.